jorismertz/hass-light-sync/README.md

     // Long lived access token for home assistant
     key: HASS_KEY,
     // either use the full id: "light.bureau" for example, or just the name: "bureau"
+    // Arrays of entity id's will be treated as a group.
+This way you can map multiple lights to a single zone.
     entities: ["bureau", "bureau_links", "kast", "bed", "bed_links"],
   },
   imageProcessing: {
-    method: "average",
+    method: "average", // *optional*
     // Setting a higher value here makes the lights less sensitive to small bright colors
-    blur: 20,
+    blur: 20, // *optional*
     // For debugging purposes, this will emit images of the zones to the screenshots folder
     // Make sure to create a /screenshots folder in the root of the project
-    emitImages: false, // Make sure to disable this when building!
+    emitImages: false, // Make sure to disable this when building! *optional* },
-  },
   // Options for the image processing method
   colorMethod: {
     vibrant: {
       // Vibrant generates a few different color pallete's
       // in my experience, darkvibrant gives the best result
-      pallete: "DarkVibrant",
+      pallete: "DarkVibrant", // *optional*
     },
     average: {
       // Average has more accurate results but colors are less saturated
       // Define the percentage to boost the saturation here
-      saturationBoost: 25
+      saturationBoost: 25 // *optional*
     }
   },
 };